 Gastrointestinal bleeding, ulceration or perforation, which can be fatal, has been reported with all NSAIDs, including diclofenac, and may occur at any time during treatment, with or without warning symptoms or a previous history of serious gastrointestinal events.
 They generally have more serious consequences in the elderly.
-If gastrointestinal bleeding or ulceration occurs in patients receiving Diclofenac, the treatment should be discontinued.
+If gastrointestinal bleeding or ulceration occurs in patients receiving Diclofenac, the medicinal product should be withdrawn.